moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 ## Apptainer/Singularity usage

+For software and analysis version integrity, we have put all the necessary software tools in a Singularity image which you must use.

 1. Navigate to the project directory or where you wish to execute the analysis.
 2. Download the latest version of the image created for the project: